chipmk/docker-mac-net-connect/README.md

 sudo brew services stop chipmk/tap/docker-mac-net-connect sudo docker-mac-net-connect
 ```
-This will show any debug messages that may be being generated.
+This will show any debug messages that may indicate what is causing your issue.

 ## License